-In this sort of indecisive environment where rising interest rates, trade wars and the prospect of an old-fashioned recession could turn into trouble, investors tend to reprioritize what the market will reward.
+In an environment where trade wars and the fears of an old-fashioned recession have the potential to turn into trouble, investors tend to reprioritize what the market will reward.
 Safe consumer stocks move into favor, often at the expense of growth names.
 Dividend stocks become particularly compelling prospects, with traders seeking out the certainty of reliable cash flow when growth is anything but guaranteed.

 To that end, here’s a rundown of 10 of the market’s top dividend-paying consumer stocks to mull as we wade deeper into murky waters.

 Some investors mentally wrote Procter & Gamble (NYSE:PG) off years ago, pegging it as a has-been that got too big for its own good and is too stuck in its old ways to compete well in the modern market.

 And to be fair, in some regards the criticisms were on target.
 Since CEO David Taylor took the helm in 2015, however, things have been different.
 P&G has been shedding brands and lines that simply aren’t going to bear fruit, and though too slowly for some, the company has reworked its marketing approach to better reflect how most consumers now make purchasing decisions.

 Although there’s more work to be done, the yield of 2.9% is solid, and Procter & Gamble has upped its payout for 63 consecutive years.

 Last year was a rough one for Philip Morris (NYSE:PM) investors.
 The stock lost a total of 37% in 2018, mostly in response to tepid sales growth of its relatively new IQOS product, though downgrades all throughout the year certainly played a role in the pullback.

 The sellers arguably overshot their target though.